20 Questions to Ask an Author

 - What challenges (research, literary, psychological, and logistical) have you experienced in bringing a book to life?
 What was the most difficult?

-I have a +151 IQ, plus some issues with introversion, and as a result I didn’t manage to get socialized properly as I was growing up.
-And so, figuring out normal person’s motivations is often difficult for me.
+I have a high-ish IQ, plus some issues with introversion, and as a result I didn’t manage to get socialized properly as I was growing up.
+Figuring out a normal person’s motivations is often difficult for me.
 This makes character development problematic.
-I have managed to overcome most of my social deficiencies.
-Sometimes such difficulties even help me to come up with unique plot twists.
+I have managed to overcome most of my social deficiencies, but sometimes such difficulties can help me to come up with unique plot twists.
 It’s the classic six of one, half a dozen of the other.

 - How did you get your book(s) published?
 Would you take a different approach next time?

 My agent sold my first two books.
-Then he sold the rights to my books overseas, and – oops! – neglected to tell me that they had been sold.
+Then he sold the rights to my books overseas, and – oops! – neglected to tell me that they had been sold!
 Since then I have been dealing with publishers myself.
 This is uncommon and I don’t recommend it.
-I’d really like to have an agent who is dedicated to promoting my writing career, but when I mentioned that to my “then” agent back, he replied: “I don’t have to; I’m already rich.”
+I’d really like to have an agent who is dedicated to promoting my writing career and making me successful, but when I mentioned this to my “then” agent back, he replied: “I don’t have to; I’m already rich.”
 I’ve had bad luck with agents.

 - Did you learn anything from writing your first book, and, if so, what was it?